Written by: Canny Advisory

-I often ask my clients what they feel like their most valuable asset is.
+We often ask our clients what they feel like their most valuable asset is.
 Some will say their car, some will say their house, and some will say their 1960s Fantastic Four 1 comic.
-I then bring up that actually, their greatest asset is the ability to earn an income.
-Someone who earns an income can pay their car repayments, their mortgage, and fund other purchases that they want to make!
+We then bring up that actually, their greatest asset is the ability to earn an income.
+Someone who earns an income can pay their car repayments, and their mortgage, and fund other purchases that they want to make!

-A lot of people don’t actually know what income protection insurance is or what it covers, or that it is completely different to what their Private Health Insurance covers if you have it.
-Income Protection covers from 75-85% of a person’s income in the event that they are unable to work whether it is for a short term or a long term disability.
-As long as the person is unable to work, due to accident or illness, and they meet their pre-determined waiting period, the insurance company will provide them their applied for monthly benefit.
-With the monthly benefit, you can also insure for less that what your actual income is, as a way to reduce premiums, if you feel you can survive on less income.
+A lot of people don’t actually know what income protection insurance is or what it covers, or that it is completely different to what their Private Health Insurance covers if they have it.
+Income Protection covers from 75-85% of a person’s income in the event that they are unable to work whether it is for a short-term or a long-term disability.
+As long as the person is unable to work, due to an accident or illness, and meets their pre-determined waiting period, the insurance company will provide them with their applied for monthly benefit.
+With the monthly benefit, you can also insure for less than what your actual income is, as a way to reduce premiums, if you feel you can survive on less income.

 Waiting periods can differ from 14 days, up to two years.
 More commonly, the waiting periods will either be 30 days or 90 days.

 The shorter the waiting period is, the more expensive the cover will be.
 People just need to weigh up how long are going to (realistically) be able to provide for themselves.
-Some research I’ve done in the past, shows that the sweet spot for premiums is usually 90 day waiting period.
+Some research I’ve done in the past shows that the sweet spot for premiums is usually a 90-day waiting period.
 This means you go without income for 90 days, commence your claim period, and get paid in arrears 30 days later.

 For those that might not have access to private monies, sick leave, annual leave, or even long service leave they require a much shorter waiting period, which can have a big impact on their premiums.

 Do You Have To Have A Long Term Disability to Make A Claim?